camme/fakes/README.md

-Faki
+Fakes
 ========

-faki.js is a fake api maker to start your frontend project a lot faster.
+fakes.js is a fake api maker to start your frontend project a lot faster.
 It also works as a contract between the frontend and the backend.

 Its main goal is to quickly create endpoints with data that might be fake, but look relevant.